 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With around 20 QPR shirts ranging from 1991 to the present day – you are sure to find something you like.
-They include the 1991-92 home shirt (above) worn as QPR finished 11th in the final season of the old First Division – the next year saw the inaugural Premier League season.
+With around 20 QPR shirts ranging from the early 90s to the present day – you are sure to find something you like.
+They include the 1991-92 home shirt (above left) worn as QPR finished 11th in the final season of the old First Division – the next year saw the inaugural Premier League season.

 The 1991-92 season was most notable for a memorable for 4-1 away win at league leaders Manchester United on New Years Day 1992 – one of the last league games to be broadcast by ITV.

-Forward Dennis Bailey scored a hat-trick, the only player to do so since was Real Madrid’s Ronaldo.
+Forward Dennis Bailey scored a hat-trick at Old Trafford, the only player to do so since was Real Madrid’s Ronaldo.

-QPR were able to brush off the disappoint of coming so close to promotion when they finished second in the League next season to gain promotion to the Championship.
+QPR were able to brush off the disappointment of coming so close to promotion when they finished second in the League next season to gain promotion to the Championship.

 A brief snapshot of QPRs greatest ever season – when they finished as runners-up to Liverpool in the First Division.

-Amazon have a couple of retro QPR shirts including a 1974 home shirt.
+Amazon has a couple of retro QPR shirts including a 1974 home shirt.